QuantSysBio/SPIsnake/README.md

 If necessary, deposit your data in the correct directory using `sftp`, `scp` or `rsync`.
 Instructions can be found in the [QSB getting started](https://pad.gwdg.de/s/JlkAOXJ2f#) document.

 ### Cluster execution
+- You should be at `/data/SPIsnake/`.
+NetMHCpan is deployed in `/data/SPIsnake/bin/`.
+Copy NetMHCpan into the current SPIsnake directory: `cp -rf bin/ SPIsnake/`.
+Change the directory to ``/data/SPIsnake/SPIsnake``
 - Make sure you are in the correct directory (`data/SPIsnake/SPIsnake`) and on the correct node (`s1604-fs01`)
 - Snakemake is executed from a Bash screen session that prevents the job from crashing once you disconnect from `ssh`.
 Therefore, enter:
 `screen -S spisnake`